User1166/usbkilled/README.md

 # usbkilled
 When you plug or unplug a usb, you can run commands like shutdowning computer or downloading files
+# İmportant
+Before starting the usbkilled.py, you must add at least 1 usb to whitelist via white.py
 # USB Device Monitor with White-list Functionality
 This project provides a Python script that monitors USB devices on a Windows system.
 The script watches for USB devices being connected and disconnected.
 If a USB device is added or removed, the script checks whether the device is on a white-list.
 If it is, a specific function is called to handle allowed devices.
 If the device is not on the white-list, separate functions are called to handle device addition and removal, and an entry is made in a log file.